logo

 Gauge Transformation

-There exist two pairs of potentials ($V$, $\mathbf{A}$), ($V^{\prime}$, $\mathbf{A}^{\prime}$) that generate the same electric and magnetic field.
-Let us refer to them by $ \mathbf{A}^{\prime}=\mathbf{A} + \mathbf{\alpha}$, $V^{\prime}=V+\beta$.
-Since the two vector potentials $\mathbf{A}$, $\mathbf{A}^{\prime}$ produce the same magnetic field $\mathbf{B}$,
+There exist two pairs of potentials (VV, A\mathbf{A}), (VV^{\prime}, A\mathbf{A}^{\prime}) that generate the same electric and magnetic field.
+Let us refer to them by A=A+α \mathbf{A}^{\prime}=\mathbf{A} + \mathbf{\alpha}, V=V+βV^{\prime}=V+\beta.
+Since the two vector potentials A\mathbf{A}, A\mathbf{A}^{\prime} produce the same magnetic field B\mathbf{B},

-$$ \mathbf{B} = \nabla \times \mathbf{A} =\nabla \times \mathbf{A}^{\prime} $$
+B=×A=×A \mathbf{B} = \nabla \times \mathbf{A} =\nabla \times \mathbf{A}^{\prime}

-Using $\mathbf{A}^{\prime}=\mathbf{A} + \mathbf{\alpha}$, it follows that
+Using A=A+α\mathbf{A}^{\prime}=\mathbf{A} + \mathbf{\alpha}, it follows that

-$$ \nabla \times \mathbf{A}^{\prime} = \nabla \times (\mathbf{A}+\mathbf{\alpha}) = \nabla\times \mathbf{A} + \nabla \times \mathbf{\alpha} = \nabla \times \mathbf{A} $$
+×A=×(A+α)=×A+×α =×A \nabla \times \mathbf{A}^{\prime} = \nabla \times (\mathbf{A}+\mathbf{\alpha}) = \nabla\times \mathbf{A} + \nabla \times \mathbf{\alpha} = \nabla \times \mathbf{A}

-$$ \implies \nabla \times \mathbf{\alpha}=0 $$
+×α=0 \implies \nabla \times \mathbf{\alpha}=0

-$$ \mathbf{\alpha}=\nabla \lambda $$
+α=λ \mathbf{\alpha}=\nabla \lambda

-The same calculation can be performed for the two scalar potentials $V$, $V^{\prime}$.
-Since the two pairs of potentials ($V$, $\mathbf{A}$), ($V^{\prime}$, $\mathbf{A}^{\prime}$) generate the same electric field $\mathbf{E}$,
+The same calculation can be performed for the two scalar potentials VV, VV^{\prime}.
+Since the two pairs of potentials (VV, A\mathbf{A}), (VV^{\prime}, A\mathbf{A}^{\prime}) generate the same electric field E\mathbf{E},

-$$ \begin{align*} \mathbf{E}^{\prime} &= -\nabla V – \frac{\partial \mathbf{A}}{\partial t} \\ &= -\nabla V^{\prime} -\frac{\partial \mathbf{A}^{\prime}}{\partial t} \\ &= -\nabla(V+\beta)-\frac{\partial \mathbf{A}}{\partial t} +\frac{\partial \mathbf{\alpha}}{\partial t} \\ &= -\nabla V – \frac{\partial \mathbf{A}}{\partial t} -\nabla \beta –\frac{\partial \mathbf{\alpha}}{\partial t} \end{align*} $$
+E=VAt=VAt=(V+β)At+αt=VAtβαt \begin{align*} \mathbf{E}^{\prime} &= -\nabla V – \frac{\partial \mathbf{A}}{\partial t} \\ &= -\nabla V^{\prime} -\frac{\partial \mathbf{A}^{\prime}}{\partial t} \\ &= -\nabla(V+\beta)-\frac{\partial \mathbf{A}}{\partial t} +\frac{\partial \mathbf{\alpha}}{\partial t} \\ &= -\nabla V – \frac{\partial \mathbf{A}}{\partial t} -\nabla \beta –\frac{\partial \mathbf{\alpha}}{\partial t} \end{align*}

-Therefore, $-\nabla \beta –\dfrac{\partial \mathbf{\alpha}}{\partial t}= 0$, and because $\mathbf{\alpha}=\nabla \lambda$,
+Therefore, βαt=0-\nabla \beta –\dfrac{\partial \mathbf{\alpha}}{\partial t}= 0, and because α=λ\mathbf{\alpha}=\nabla \lambda,

-$$ \nabla \left( \beta + \frac{\partial \lambda}{\partial t} \right)=0 $$
+(β+λt)=0 \nabla \left( \beta + \frac{\partial \lambda}{\partial t} \right)=0

-$\nabla$ involves differentiation with respect to position, and since the result is $0$, the quantity inside the parentheses is independent of position.
-Therefore, referring to it as a function of time $k(t)$, we get $\beta = -\dfrac{\partial \lambda}{\partial t}+k(t)$.
-Applying a transformation to the equation gives a new equation for $\Lambda$ as follows: $$ -\frac{\partial \lambda}{\partial t}+k(t)=-\frac{\partial}{\partial t} \left[ \lambda - \int_{0}^t{k(t^{\prime})}dt^{\prime} \right]=-\frac{\partial \Lambda}{\partial t} $$ The second equation uses the fundamental theorem of calculus.
-The reason this representation is possible is because the gradients of $\lambda$ and $\Lambda$ are identical.
+\nabla involves differentiation with respect to position, and since the result is 00, the quantity inside the parentheses is independent of position.
+Therefore, referring to it as a function of time k(t)k(t), we get β=λt+k(t)\beta = -\dfrac{\partial \lambda}{\partial t}+k(t).
+Applying a transformation to the equation gives a new equation for Λ\Lambda as follows: λt+k(t)=t[λ0tk(t)dt]=Λt -\frac{\partial \lambda}{\partial t}+k(t)=-\frac{\partial}{\partial t} \left[ \lambda - \int_{0}^t{k(t^{\prime})}dt^{\prime} \right]=-\frac{\partial \Lambda}{\partial t} The second equation uses the fundamental theorem of calculus.
+The reason this representation is possible is because the gradients of λ\lambda and Λ\Lambda are identical.

-$$ \nabla \Lambda = \nabla \left\{ \lambda -\int_{0}^t{k(t^{\prime})}dt^{\prime} \right\} =\nabla \lambda - \nabla \int_{0}^t{k(t^{\prime})}dt^{\prime} =\nabla \lambda = \mathbf{\alpha} $$
+Λ={λ0tk(t)dt}=λ0tk(t)dt=λ=α \nabla \Lambda = \nabla \left\{ \lambda -\int_{0}^t{k(t^{\prime})}dt^{\prime} \right\} =\nabla \lambda - \nabla \int_{0}^t{k(t^{\prime})}dt^{\prime} =\nabla \lambda = \mathbf{\alpha}

 To summarize, it is as follows.

-$$ \mathbf{A}^{\prime} =\mathbf{A} +\nabla \Lambda \\ V^{\prime}=V-\frac{\partial \Lambda}{\partial t} $$
+A=A+ΛV=VΛt \mathbf{A}^{\prime} =\mathbf{A} +\nabla \Lambda \\ V^{\prime}=V-\frac{\partial \Lambda}{\partial t}

 The implications of the above equation are as follows.

-There exists a pair of potentials ($V$, $\mathbf{A}$) that generate an electric field $\mathbf{E}$ and a magnetic field $\mathbf{B}$.
-In this case, adding $\nabla \Lambda$ to $\mathbf{A}$ and subtracting $\dfrac{\partial \Lambda}{\partial t}$ from $V$, to produce a new potential $(V^{\prime}, \mathbf{A}^{\prime}) = (V-\dfrac{\partial \Lambda}{\partial t},\ \mathbf{A}+\nabla \Lambda)$, also generates the same electric field $\mathbf{E}$ and magnetic field $\mathbf{B}$.
+There exists a pair of potentials (VV, A\mathbf{A}) that generate an electric field E\mathbf{E} and a magnetic field B\mathbf{B}.
+In this case, adding Λ\nabla \Lambda to A\mathbf{A} and subtracting Λt\dfrac{\partial \Lambda}{\partial t} from VV, to produce a new potential (V,A)=(VΛt, A+Λ)(V^{\prime}, \mathbf{A}^{\prime}) = (V-\dfrac{\partial \Lambda}{\partial t},\ \mathbf{A}+\nabla \Lambda), also generates the same electric field E\mathbf{E} and magnetic field B\mathbf{B}.
 That is, the electromagnetic field does not change if the conditions are properly met when modifying the potentials..
 This modification of potentials is called gauge transformation.
 Using transformations makes it possible to simplify complex equations for easier calculation.

 See Also